 This develops into pimple-like red spots.
 It may feel sore and inflamed.
 And in more severe cases, it might become infected, which will look like a large, puss-filled cyst.
 In either case, these might last a while—around two weeks.

-So you have one or two bumps: Now what?
+So you have razor bumps: Now what?
 First up, it's very important to take a break from shaving, which will only exacerbate the issue.

 How do you prevent them?